-Determining the cause of an electrical short is important to correcting the problem.
-Unchecked electrical problems may cause electrical shock and home fires.
-If the electrical breaker for the outlet repetitively opens, there is most likely a short in the circuit.
+Figuring out the cause of an electrical short is the first step in correcting the problem.
+Unchecked electrical problems can cause electrical shock and home fires, so you don't want to ignore a short when you notice it.
+If the electrical breaker for the outlet repetitively opens or your GFCI outlet won't reset, you may have a short in the circuit.
 Leave the breaker in the off position while you try to track it down.

 What Is an Electrical Short?

-An electrical short is caused when the hot wire comes in contact with the neutral or ground wire.
-This allows the electricity to travel through the circuit with almost no electrical impedance.
-A circuit with no impedance draws excessive current, which burns or melts the wires.
-A short can also be caused when the hot wire comes in contact with a metal electrical box.
+An electrical short happens when the hot wire comes into contact with the neutral or ground wire.
+This lets the electricity travel through the circuit with almost no electrical impedance.
+A circuit with no impedance draws excessive current and can create excess heat, which can cause a melted or burnt wire.
+Short circuits can also cause sparks, fire and smoke.
+A short can also be caused when the hot wire comes into contact with a metal electrical box.
 This is because the box is grounded to the earth, which completes the circuit.

 Outlet Short Circuit

-A short in an outlet is because one of the wires has come loose and the ground or neutral wires has made contact with the black hot wire.
-You can check this by first turning off the power at the electrical panel and double checking it is off.
+A short in an outlet happens when one of the wires comes loose and the ground or neutral wire makes contact with the black hot wire.
+That contact causes the outlet to short out.
+You can check this by first turning off the power at the electrical panel.
+Always double check to make sure the power is off so you don't get shocked.
 Remove the outlet cover to inspect the connections.
-If the electrical wires or terminals are burn or disconnected, the outlet needs to be replaced.
+If the electrical wires or terminals are burnt or disconnected, the outlet needs to be replaced.

-It is common that the outlet itself is not the source or the short.
+In some cases, the outlet itself is not the source of the short.
 A short can occur at any electrical connection in the entire circuit.
-This would affect the power supply to the outlet because its circuit would be interrupted.
+This affects the power supply to the outlet because its circuit is interrupted.
 Finding a short requires some trial and error.
 An electrician would typically start at the power source, then work his way along the wires, looking closely at each connection.